gtauzin/kedro-dagster/docs/pages/getting-started.md

 --8<-- "src/kedro_dagster/templates/definitions.py"
 ```

-There's no need to modify the Dagster definitions file to get started.
-Check out the [Technical Documentation](technical.md) to find out how to customize it.

 - `conf/local/dagster.yml`: Dagster configuration file for the `local` Kedro environment.

 ``` title="dagster.yml"
 --8<-- "src/kedro_dagster/templates/dagster.yml"
 ```

+There's no need to modify the Dagster `definitions.py` file to get started, but let's have a deeper look on the `dagster.yml` file.

 ## 4. Configure Jobs, Executors, and Schedules